Frequently Asked Questions.

 I’ve never had a facial before.
 Which one should I book?

 We love seeing new faces!
-If it’s your first time getting a facial, please book the LED+Oxygen.
+If it’s your first time getting a facial, please book the Hydrate + Glow or All-In.
 If your Skin Educator advises an alternative facial after your initial intake, we can easily make the change for you.

 Do I have to take off my makeup or prep for my facial?